 Confused about legal apprenticeships?
 With the simple career timetable below, there's no need to be!
 Just hover over the map to reveal an outline of each stage in the process.

 The academic stage between GCSE and university or the beginning of a paralegal/solicitor apprenticeship.
 Universities and employers will likely look at your A-level grades.

-The intermediate apprenticeship is aimed at school leavers who have not done A levels.
+The intermediate apprenticeship is aimed at school leavers who haven’t done A levels.
 Entry requirements are five GCSEs (including English and maths) graded 9 to 4 (A to C) or equivalent.
 Apprentices develop skills to assist in the progression of cases on an administrative level.
-It is an 18-21 month course.
+It’s usually a 15 to 21-month course.

 The paralegal apprenticeship (sometimes known as the advanced apprenticeship) delivers paralegal training in a particular legal practice area.
-Entry requirements are five GCSEs graded A*to C and three A levels graded C or above (or equivalent).
-It is a 24-30 month course.
-It can lead on to further training via the solicitor apprenticeship route to qualify as a solicitor, although there are only minimal exemptions available.
-It is also possible to go on to qualify as a chartered legal executive, although smaller numbers of paralegals take up this option when compared to the solicitor apprenticeship option.
+Entry requirements are five GCSEs graded 9 to 4 (including English and maths) and three A levels graded C or above (or equivalent).
+It’s usually a 24 to 30-month course and can lead to qualification as a solicitor via a solicitor apprenticeship.
+It’s also possible to qualify as a chartered legal executive.

-The solicitor apprenticeship is a six-year programme of paid, on-the-job training which ends in qualification as a solicitor.
-The entry requirements are five GCSEs graded 9 to 4 (including English and maths) and three A levels (minimum grades vary among employers from CCC to AAB) or equivalent work experience).
-The apprenticeship also integrates a law degree, which is obtained at the end of the fourth year.
-Apprentices learn law and legal practice alongside gaining competence in legal skills, commercial skills and professional conduct.
+The solicitor apprenticeship is a six-year programme of paid, on-the-job training ending in qualification as a solicitor.
+The entry requirements are five GCSEs graded 9 to 4 (including English and maths) and three A levels (minimum grades vary among employers from CCC to AAB) or equivalent work experience.
+The apprenticeship integrates a law degree, obtained at the end of the fourth year.
+Apprentices learn law and legal practice alongside gaining competence in legal and commercial skills, and professional conduct.
 All solicitor apprentices are required to pass the SQE.
 The apprenticeships include preparation and training for the assessments.Find out more about being a solicitor apprentice with LCN's Meet the Apprentice interviews.

-Paralegals have traditionally worked alongside solicitors in law firms as support staff, although in practice many paralegals do the same work as their trainee or newly-qualified solicitor counterparts – although this is almost always for lower pay.
-Whether you become a paralegal through an apprenticeship or secure a job as a paralegal after graduating from university, it is possible to progress onto qualifying as a solicitor, legal executive or a more senior paralegal role.
+Paralegals have traditionally worked alongside solicitors in law firms as support staff, but in practice many paralegals do the same work as trainees or newly-qualified solicitors – although almost always for lower pay.
+Whether you become a paralegal through an apprenticeship or secure a paralegal job after graduating from university, you can qualify as a solicitor, legal executive or a more senior paralegal role.

-A legal executive is another type of lawyer who is trained to specialise as an expert in one particular area of law.
-Within that area of law, the job of a legal executive is very similar to that of a solicitor – legal executives advise clients, draft documents and conduct research to find solutions to problems.
+A legal executive is another type of lawyer who’s trained to specialise as an expert in one area of law.
+Within that specialism, the job of a legal executive is similar to that of a solicitor – they advise clients, draft documents and conduct research to find solutions.